Guest post: Jennie Richards, Emeritus Teacher Research Lead (SUPER)

 Then 3×2 minute presentations followed from three school Research Leads (Abi Thurgood-Buss from Rodings Primary School in the Dunmow Consortium, Krista Carson from Soham Village College and Mike Murray from Impington Village College) with reflections on current findings and the next steps envisaged.

 Discussions on tables then reflected on the research processes that had been described and any lessons that people had learned from the presentations which would help them to answer the question about useful tools to create and sustain networks as posed in the title of the symposium.

 Finally the symposium finished with the question of where next with the network of networks?
 Nothing was decided at that point but hopefully more symposia will be arranged to build on “the power of the collective”.
 In my next blogpost I will summarise the ideas that were floated and collected during the evening’s table discussions.

 Many thanks to Jennie for this guest post.
-We will publish her summary of key ideas next week.
+We will publish her summary of key ideas next.
 For the session slides including programme, please see the previous blogpost.